amaron-team/fhindr/README.md

 Bugs or problems while using Fhindr can be reported on our [issues page.](https://github.com/amaron-team/fhindr/issues)

-For more information about our FHIR integration projects visit our [website](https://amaron.be), follow us on [LinkedIn](https://www.linkedin.com/company/amaron/mycompany), or contact us at connect@amaron.be.
+For more information about our FHIR integration projects, visit our [website](https://amaron.be), follow us on [LinkedIn](https://www.linkedin.com/company/amaron/mycompany), or contact us at connect@amaron.be.

 <br>